pprmint/yt-dlp-GUI/README.md

 If you direct your eyeballs towards the screenshot above you'll probably see why.

-Most of the time you probably don't need to fiddle with every little setting and flags that yt-dlp may offer.
+Most of the time you probably don't want to fiddle with every little setting and flags that yt-dlp may offer.
 I know I don't.
-I'm writing this to be as simple as entering a video or playlist URL, selecting the format and hitting download.
+I'm writing this to be as simple as entering a video or playlist URL, selecting the desired format and hitting download.

 Also, this is my first attempt at writing a C# app in almost a decade and I have basically no prior experience with it.
 Ctrl, C and V have been used extensively throughout this project.